laiyenju/laiyenju.github.io/_posts/2020-04-24-behavior-change-design-sprint-udn-news.md

 ## Projection Introduction

 This is a team workshop project guided by [Gary Hsieh](https://www.hcde.washington.edu/hsieh).
-I'm one of the 4 team-members in this project.
-I participated in idea iterations through all steps, been in charge of dessigning the final prototype.
+I'm one of the 4 team members in this project.
+I participated in idea iterations through all steps, been in charged of dessigning the final prototype.

 | Designing Challenge            | Client                                 | Deliverable                                                                                               |